Newburgh (town), New York: Education

 East Coldenham (District Ten) joined the Valley Central School District, centered in the town of Montgomery.

-Leptondale (District Fourteen), due to physical proximity, always sent its students to Wallkill Middle School and Wallkill High School, in Ulster County, which is much closer than Newburgh Free Academy (NFA).
+Leptondale (District Fourteen), due to physical proximity, always sent its students to Wallkill Middle School and Wallkill Senior High School, in Ulster County, which is much closer than Newburgh Free Academy (NFA).
 For this reason, Leptondale is a part of the Wallkill Central School District.
 Both schools were built by the Borden family, of dairy fame.
 In fact, Wallkill Middle School was renamed John G. Borden School in 2004.

 There are four different school districts in the town of Newburgh-each of them headquartered in a different surrounding municipality.

 The new Meadow Hill Elementary School, built in 1970 in what was at that time the fastest growing portion of the town, replaced Union Grove school, which was eventually demolished.

 In the early 1970s, the courts mandated busing to achieve racial balance.
 In response, the elementary schools in the Newburgh Enlarged City School District, including those within the town of Newburgh, became magnet schools.
 Geography no longer determines which elementary school each student attends.

 School taxes in the Newburgh Enlarged City School District and in the Wallkill School District are still collected by school district tax collectors who are employees of those school districts.
 School taxes in these districts cannot be accepted by the Receiver of Taxes at Newburgh Town Hall.
 School taxes in the Marlboro and Valley Central School Districts, on the other hand, must be paid to the Town of Newburgh Receiver of Taxes because these school districts do not have their own tax collectors on their payrolls.

 There are a total of 13,027 taxable parcels of property in the town of Newburgh.